byteboard/editor-walkthrough-web/walkthrough.md

 Let's step through all of its components.

 ### The Side Panel
 This side panel is where you will always find your instructions.
-If you ever accidentally close this side panel, return to your interview details document to get the command for reopening it.
+If you ever accidentally close this side panel, return to the Interview Details Document to get the command for reopening it.

 ### The Terminal